gilbertchen/duplicacy/GUIDE.md

 configuraiton parameters must be the same.
 One storage must be initialized with the -copy option provided by the *add* command.

 Instead of copying all snapshots, you can specify a set of snapshots to copy by giving the -r options.
-The *copy* command preserves the revision numbers, so if a revision number already exists on the destination storage the *copy* command will fail.
+The *copy* command preserves the revision numbers, so if a revision number already exists on the destination storage the command will fail.

 If no -from option is given, the snapshots from the default storage will be copied.
 The -to option specified the destination storage and is required.